 Welcome to Year 4!
 In Year 4, children will enjoy a great variety of subjects, and learning about current topics such as the human impact on the environment and coding!

 Below you will find information pertaining to the class, as well as termly updates as to how we're getting on, with photos and examples of work.

-Our school day ends at 3:20 and are dismissed from the KS2 playground gates.
-A teacher is always available at the gate if there are any queries at the end of the day.
+Our school day ends at 3:20 and are dismissed from the KS2 door.
+A member of staff is always available at the door if there are any queries at the end of the day.

 Year 4 pupils do P.E. on a Tuesday and Wednesday; if their P.E. kit is dirty pupils should take their kit home on a Friday and return it to school by the following Monday.
 Children with long hair should tie their hair back in P.E. lessons and not wear jewellery to avoid accidents.
 Please ensure your child has appropriate footwear for P.E. and warm clothing in winter.

 Pupils will receive their spellings to practise at home on a Monday and will be tested the following Monday.
 Spellings will be read out as part of a Dictation so that pupils can recognise how the context of the words they have learnt.
 Dictations and the choice of spelling patterns are stated in the new National Curriculum.

 The teachers and your children greatly appreciate your support at home helping pupils learn their spellings.
 We also have useful resources and tips to aid the teaching of spellings at home, so please ask if you would like some ideas.